- Chronic stress can impair memory and decision-making. Vacations provide a chance for your body and mind to recharge.

 “Chronic stress takes its toll in part on our body’s ability to resist infection and maintain vital functions,” she says.
 She also notes that stress disrupts sleep and digestion.
 “Mentally, not only do you become more irritable, depressed, and anxious, but your memory will become worse and you’ll make poorer decisions.”
 All those negative effects compound and often end up causing even more stress.

 Breaking it down even further, psychologists have identified a number of other reasons that vacations are so rejuvenating:

-1. Awe-inducing moments improve decision making and critical thinking
+1. Awe-some moments improve decision-making and critical thinking

 It’s common for international travelers in particular to feel like they’re in a waking dream where things don’t quite seem real.
 In a foreign country, you’re immersed in subtle-but-thrilling differences: the sound of a different language being spoken, new smells in the air, unfamiliar makes of cars on the street.
 As you take it all in, you become dissociated from your usual conscious and unconscious expectations.
 It’s the psychological equivalent of taking a refreshing plunge into a cool lake on a hot day.

-But you don’t need to travel far to get that effect – you can look for moments of awe literally in your own backyard (as I can now attest to).
+But you don’t need to travel far to get that effect – you can look for moments of awe literally in your own backyard (take it from me).